PGBBS/pgbbs.github.io/_drafts/2016-12-08-hackathon-brainstorming.md

 # Wikipedia Plug-In for pdf-artifacts
 - PassRDF: input: pdf with image and (machine-readable) text and word-document with structured description.
-Cany you, e.g. query wikipedia to a) check the description for plagariasm and b) suggest additional information (e.g. birthdates) via access to wikipedia?
+Cany you, e.g. query wikipedia to
+  - check the description for plagariasm and
+  - suggest additional information (e.g. birthdates) via access to wikipedia?
   (1st todo: ask Manu about RDF.)

 # Hardware-Hacking